kthcloud/console/README.md

 # ☁️ kthcloud/console

 Welcome to the kthcloud/console repository!
 This project is the web console for kthcloud, a free cloud provider at KTH, created by students for students.
-It is built in JavaScript, leveraging React and MUI.
+It is built in TypeScript, leveraging React and MUI.
 We warmly welcome your contributions, and we hope this README helps you get started.

 ## Table of Contents